StefanSchubert/sabi/README.md

 ## Vision

 In seawater forums, wikis, books we got advice on the regular values (max,min) of the important mineral levels and so on.
-Some things we fully understand, while on others we have just a lot of guesses about the impact, but often it stays a guess, as the complete system is very complex.
+Some thinks we fully understand, while on others we have just a lot of guesses on the impact, but often it stays a guess, as the complete system is very complex.
-I was wondering, if we will be able to gain some more insights if we start to share our measurement data and placing some business intelligence style reporting on top of it.
-This should enable us to to answer some questions like:
+I was wondering, if we will be able to gain some more insight if we start to share our measurement data.
+And place some business intelligence like reporting on top of it.
+This should enable to to answer some questions like:

 * How often do all measure the KH-Value, when not using the Balling method?
 * Is there a thing in common when Alveoproa dies (are there similar PO4 levels)?